Toronto Composite Deck Planning

 These answers cover the local questions homeowners usually need sorted before they commit to a deck scope in Toronto.

-Usually when you want less maintenance, cleaner lines, and a deck that still looks controlled after seasons of weather and traffic.
+Usually when you want less maintenance, cleaner lines, and a deck that still looks controlled after seasons of Toronto weather and family traffic.
+On lots where the finish sits right next to neighbours or a walkout door, the cleaner line tends to justify itself.

-Does composite change the permit side of the job?
+Does composite change the permit side of a Toronto deck?

-Should I repair an old deck or switch to composite during a rebuild?
+Should I repair my old Toronto deck or switch to composite during a rebuild?

 If the structure is already tired, rebuilding with the right framing plan is usually cleaner than layering a premium surface onto a compromised base.
+On older Toronto builds that is often the more honest answer.

 Plan A Composite Deck That Fits Toronto